School Quality Reports Overview

 What does the score and tier mean?

-Schools educating grades prekindergarten to grade 12 earn an overall score between zero and 100 on the School Quality Report.
+Schools serving a traditional school-aged popoulation of pre-kindergarten through grade 12 (PK-12) and schools serving adult students will earn an overall score between zero and 100 on the School Quality Report.
 Every score corresponds to one of three tiers:

 - Scores between 65 and 100 are Tier 1.
 Tier 1 schools meet standards of high performance.

 - Scores lower than 35 are Tier 3.
-Tier 3 schools fall significantly short of high-performance standards showing inadequate academic performance and student achievement.
+Tier 3 schools fall significantly short of high performance standards, showing inadequate academic performance.

-The Student Progress and Student Achievement measures performance in English language arts (ELA) and Math:
+The Student Progress and Student Achievement categories measure performance in English language arts (ELA) and Math:

 - Student Progress measures student growth in ELA and Math on the PARCC assessment for one or two school years.
 For schools ending in grades K-3, DC PCSB uses Northwest Evaluation Association Measures of Academic Progress (NWEA MAP) data to report on growth.
 For schools with students in grades 3-8 or high school, DC PCSB uses PARCC data to report on growth.

-- The Student Achievement category’s measures show the percentage of students who are approaching and meeting/exceeding expectations in ELA and math on the PARCC.
+- The Student Achievement category shows the percentage of students who are approaching and meeting/exceeding expectations in ELA and math on the PARCC.

 The Gateway category displays student outcomes that predict future educational success.
 In elementary school, students need to be reading on grade level by third grade to be able to access the content in upper elementary school.
 In middle school, students need to be on grade level in math in eighth grade to have the best opportunities for success in high school.
 The School Quality Report for high schools includes measures that assess success on the PSAT, SAT, AP assessments, as well as other college and career-ready measures.